JuliaPy/SymPy.jl/README.md

 N(PI, 60)			# 3.14159265358979323846264338327950288419716939937510582097494
 ```

-This is a somewhat awkward way to get `pi` into a symbolic expression.
+The above shows a somewhat awkward way to get `pi` into a symbolic expression.
 This also works

 ```
 PI = Sym("pi")
 ```

-A substitution along the
+This can be useful, for example a substitution along the lines of
-lines of

 ```
 x = sym"x"